godhahn/llm-kg-project/README.md

 ## Project Overview

-This **Streamlit web** application automatically extracts structured knowledge from unstructured text documents and visualizes it as an **interactive knowledge graph**.
-Powered by **Google's Gemini LLM**, the app uses a multi-step AI pipeline to identify entities, relationships, and even personality traits of individuals mentioned in the text.
+This Streamlit web application extracts structured knowledge from unstructured text documents and visualizes it as an **interactive knowledge graph**.
+Powered by Google's Gemini LLM, the app uses a **4-step LLM pipeline** to identify entities, relationships, and even personality traits of individuals mentioned in the text.

 The application is ideal for researchers, analysts, or anyone who wants to **convert raw text into clear, visual insights** through knowledge graph exploration.